SAP/wdio-qmate-service/README.md

 it means you try to use `wdio` as a command to execute tests suite.

-3. It is not required to run `npm i` in root package, if you want to run tests ß there is no dependencies in wdio-vyper-service (only devDependencie)
+3. It is not required to run `npm i` in root package, if you want to run tests ß there is no dependencies in wdio-qmate-service (only devDependencie)